Besnuggs/eddb-api/README.md

-## About
+## About:

 This is an open API for Elite Dangerous Database information which will be used by the discord-eddbio-bot.
+This API pulls from multiple existing APIs to centralize its data for

+## Resources:

+All information pertaining to eddb.io's existing API can be found <a href="https://eddb.io/api">here</a>.